MicrosoftDocs/fabric-docs/docs/data-factory/gateway-considerations-output-destinations.md

 ---
 title: On-premises data gateway considerations for data destinations in Dataflow Gen2
-description: Describes how to troubleshoot a refresh error that might occur when trying to access an data destination through an on-premises data gateway.
+description: Describes how to troubleshoot a refresh error that might occur when trying to access a data destination through an on-premises data gateway.
 author: nikkiwaghani
 ms.author: miescobar
 ms.topic: conceptual